I know a secret, and I want to share it with you.

 Filipinos look up to foreigners

-In a lot of places around the globe, people don’t always have a favorable opinion of Americans.
+In a lot of places around the world, people don’t always have a favorable opinion of Americans.
 For obvious reasons, this would complicate a working relationship.
 But here’s the good news: Filipinos don’t share this feeling.

-Filipinos have computers and reliable Internet connection
+Most Filipinos have computers and reliable Internet connection